 Annual workshop helps universities with accreditation process

-The IIE Accreditation Advisory Council again will sponsor a workshop at Annual Conference and Expo 2013 to help industrial engineering and industrial engineering technology department chairs and assessment coordinators prepare for upcoming ABET accreditation visits.
+The IIE Accreditation Advisory Council again will sponsor a workshop at Annual Conference & Expo 2014 to help industrial engineering and industrial engineering technology department chairs and assessment coordinators prepare for upcoming ABET accreditation visits.
 It will focus on assembling documentation and making arrangements in advance of an accreditation visit, with a specific emphasis on industrial engineering program criteria.

 The session can accommodate up to 40 people, and pre-registration is required.
 To pre-register, email Bonnie Cameron at firstname.lastname@example.org.

 In the United States, accreditation is a nongovernmental, peer-reviewed process that ensures educational quality.
 Educational institutions volunteer to undergo periodic review to determine if certain criteria are being met.
 Accreditation is not a ranking system.
 It is assurance that a program or institution meets established quality standards.